-Do You Need Help With A Maintenance Matter Involving Cohabitation in Missouri, Illinois, Kansas and Oklahoma in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond?
+Do You Need Help With A Maintenance Matter Involving Cohabitation in Missouri, Illinois, Kansas, Oklahoma or Nebraska in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and beyond?

 If you are interested in seeking counsel to terminate maintenance due to cohabitation, Stange Law Firm, PC can help.
 We have lawyers who have experience in this area and can help.
 We can help you analyze whether you may have a basis to file a motion to terminate maintenance.
 We can also help you develop a strategy to ensure you have the best possible chance.

 Alternatively, if you have been served a motion to terminate your maintenance and you need counsel, we can help you assess your options as well.
 In some cases, your ex-spouse might wrongly believe you are cohabitating, but perhaps that is not the case.

 If you need assistance with a spousal maintenance case, contact us online or call us at 855-805-0595.